c9s/bbgo/doc/development/adding-new-exchange.md

 - [ ] CancelOrders
 - [ ] NewStream

-Trading History Service Interface - used for syncing user trading data
+Trading History Service Interface - (optional) used for syncing user trading data

 - [ ] QueryClosedOrders
 - [ ] QueryTrades

+Order Query Service Interface - (optional) used for querying order status

+- [ ] QueryOrder

 Back-testing service - kline data is used for back-testing